CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/mekanism/osmiumcompressor.md

         input(Collection<IIngredient>)
         ```

     - `#!groovy GasStackList`.
 Sets the gas inputs of the recipe.
 Requires greater than or equal to 0 and less than or equal to 1.
+(Default `MekanismFluids.LiquidOsmium`).

         ```groovy
         gasInput(GasStack)